Could common myths about addiction be keeping you or someone you love from getting the treatment and support needed to recover?

 For an addict, using drugs and alcohol is a maladaptive coping mechanism that has long ago stopped working.
 Most people find that once they put the substance down and start to face ‘life on life’s terms’, their problems become more manageable.
 In recovery, people learn healthy coping mechanisms to deal with life and uncomfortable emotions.
 Although this process can be overwhelming at first, it is incredibly rewarding.

-People who self-medicate with substances for underlying mental illnesses like depression or anxiety also run the risk of only making these conditions worse.
+People who self-medicate for underlying mental illnesses like depression or anxiety run the risk of making those conditions worse.
 Self-medicating is no substitute for proper medical help.
-The right diagnosis, therapy and medication are the only ways to successfully treat mental health problems.
+A correct diagnosis, therapy and medication are the only reliable routes to treating mental health problems alongside addiction.

-You must hit rock bottom in order to be ready for recovery or sobriety
+Myth 3: You must hit rock bottom to be ready for sobriety

 Comparing our ‘rock-bottom’ with another addict or alcoholic is dangerous.
 It has kept many people from getting sober because they tell themselves that their addiction isn’t ‘as bad’ or ‘bad enough’ for them to qualify for recovery.